kryshael/Week-16-Homework/Deliverables/Step 5/README.md

 - Once you have identified this vulnerability, answer the following questions for your client:

   #### 1. What is the vulnerability:
+   - SMB

   #### 2. Why is it dangerous:
+   - If an attacker gains access, then they can easily move laterally across a data center

   #### 3. What mitigation strategies can you recommendations for the client to protect their server:
+   - US-CERT recommends that users and administrators:
+   -- help